top of page

 Unfortunately for Clarence, the ProPublica exposé brought back to the front-page other articles from the past, like a 2011 New York Times report that Harlan Crow had made other huge gestures for Clarence and Ginni since they all met in the mid-1990s – like giving them a Bible once owned by Frederick Douglass and coughing up $500,000 for Ginni to start a Tea Party-related organization.

-And it just goes on and on and on.
-Next, we heard that Crow paid for two years of private-school tuition for Clarence Thomas’s grandnephew, who Thomas has said he raised as a son.
 In what comes as no surprise, Harlan Crow isn’t the only generous Thomas benefactor – and the grift goes way, way back.
 It started just months after Thomas’ Supreme Court confirmation hearing, when he was accepted into the Horatio Alger Association of Distinguished Americans, a club ripe with wealthy, mostly conservative members.

 The New York Times reports that “over the years, his Horatio Alger friends have welcomed him at their vacation retreats, arranged V.I.P. access to sporting events and invited him to their lavish parties.
 In 2004, he joined celebrities including Oprah Winfrey and Ed McMahon at a three-day 70th birthday bash in Montana for the industrialist Dennis Washington.
 Several Horatio Alger friends also helped finance the marketing of a hagiographic documentary about the Justice in the wake of an HBO film that had resurfaced Anita Hill’s sexual harassment allegations against him during his confirmation.”

+ProPublica confirms much of The New York Times reporting, revealing Justice Thomas’ wealthy friends “have treated him to far-flung vacations aboard their yachts, ushered him into the premium suites at sporting events and sent their private jets to fetch him – including, on more than one occasion, an entire 737.”
 These gifts include “at least 38 destination vacations, including a previously unreported voyage on a yacht around the Bahamas;” a “dozen VIP passes to professional and college sporting events, typically perched in the skybox;” “two stays at luxury resorts in Florida and Jamaica;” a “standing invitation to an uber-exclusive golf club overlooking the Atlantic coast;” and 26 private jet flights and eight helicopter flights.

 One of the most fun examples is from 1999, when Justice Thomas purchased a $267,230 40-foot Prevost Le Mirage XL Marathon R.V.
 Over the years, he described to friends and colleagues how he sacrificed and saved to purchase it, and he often used the R.V. to polish his down-to-earth, I-was-born-in-poverty-but-somehow-pulled-myself-out-of-it-by-my-bootstraps persona: “I don’t have any problem with going to Europe, but I prefer the United States, and I prefer seeing the regular parts of the United States.
 There’s something normal to me about it.
 I come from regular stock, and I prefer being around that.”

-Anthony Welters “would not say how much he had lent Justice Thomas, how much the justice had repaid and whether any of the debt had been forgiven or otherwise discharged.
+Problem is, Thomas didn’t buy the R.V., at least not outright.
+His rich buddy Anthony Welters – who made tons of money in the health care industry – “financed” it for Thomas with terms Thomas would never have likely received from a bank.
+Thomas would not comment on the transaction and beyond a cryptic email, Welters would also not answer straightforward questions, despite repeated requests from The New York Times: Anthony Welters “would not say how much he had lent Justice Thomas, how much the justice had repaid and whether any of the debt had been forgiven or otherwise discharged.
 He declined to provide The Times with a copy of a loan agreement – or even say if one existed.
 Nor would he share the basic terms of the loan, such as what, if any, interest rate had been charged or whether Justice Thomas had adhered to an agreed-upon repayment schedule.
 And when asked to elaborate on what he had meant when he said the loan had been ‘satisfied,’ he did not respond.”

+But to us, this behavior goes far beyond nuisance.
 Clarence Thomas’ behavior is corrupt, plain and simple.
 Only one Supreme Court Justice – Samuel “Old Bacon Face” Chase – has ever been impeached, and that was in 1805.
 It’s time for it to happen again with Clarence Thomas.
 At a bare minimum, the charge of bribery applies.